Windows LNK Forensic Analysis

 BlockSignature

-A 32-bit, unsigned integer that serves as the identifier (signature) of the block type.
+32-bit unsigned integer serving as a unique identifier for the block type.

 0x08